CMB2/cmb2-attached-posts/README.md

 ## Changelog

+### 1.2.6
+* Add post type label next to post title when multiple post-types are specified in the query args.

 ### 1.2.5
 * Combined the best bits from the [CMB2 Post Search field](https://github.com/WebDevStudios/CMB2-Post-Search-field) type and this field type, so now you can search for additional posts/pages/etc to be attached.
 User search is not currently supported. ([#7](https://github.com/WebDevStudios/cmb2-attached-posts/pull/7)).